Fl0W97/CI_p1_meditation-_website/README.md

 # Calm down

 Welcome to my first project, the calm down website is a landing page for people how are motivated to start meditating.
-It offers motivation and reasons why to start meditating, a few easy meditation techniques and further links to further sources to intensivfy meditation.
+It offers motivation and reasons why to start meditating, a few easy meditation techniques and further links to further sources to intensify meditation.
 The content is based on the book 'Search inside yourself'.

 <img src="images_readme/AmIResponsive.PNG" alt="image shows responisveness by presenting preview on different devices">